Austinwu-rgb/Anki-Contrast-Tags-Template/README.md

 # Anki-Contrast-Tags-Template
 Two custom card templates (Basic and Cloze deletion) for Anki, AnkiMobile and Ankidroid.
 Added functionality: display tags on flashcards.
 Customized using Python, CSS and HTML.
-It is recommended to run the apkg template file rather than to drag the indidual files into their respective folders.
+The apkg file can be run to import the templates instantly.

 ## !Disclaimer
 The Python code I used is not entirely original, and has been only modified for additional functionality under license.